 Employee productivity can fluctuate due to many factors, but it is ethereal and hard to measure.
-To have a finger on the pulse in your businesses is a learned and dedicated skill set.
+Having a finger on your business's pulse is a learned and dedicated skill set.

 Optimal Employee Productivity is something that every business owner, CEO and manager should strive to understand and develop.
 However, the challenge is to work on the underlying issues/activities that drive employee engagement, not on employee engagement itself.

 There are several ways to measure Employee Productivity.
 Some of the most common ways to measure employee productivity are filling out timesheets, monitoring computer activities, and tick boxing required actions.
 However, this information is limited, and the additional administrative burden can negatively affect productivity.

 That's why most companies turn to Employee Productivity Metrics or Employee Productivity Software to gain a better insight into Employee Productivity without hiring additional employees for this task.

 Lastly, you can simply measure business performance and try to remove the external impacts that would otherwise be driving the KPIs.
 What have you left?
 Employee Productivity.

 In the article below, we have listed 7 Factors Affecting Employee Productivity & Engagement In The Workplace that you can use in your business, together with three valuable tips on optimising Employee Productivity.

 7 Factors Affecting Employee Productivity And Engagement In The Workplace

 - Training: Bring them in, Build them up